rbredow/robbredow.com/content/about.md

 I currently serve as Chief Creative Officer of [Industrial Light & Magic](https://ilm.com/) and as SVP, Creative Innovation for [Lucasfilm](https://lucasfilm.com/).

-You can [read more on this site](/) or find me on social media below...
+You can [read more on this site](/) or follow me on social media below...

 {{% social %}}